Effective Oral Appliances for Treating Sleep Apnea

 Combined OA therapy can use a CPAP in addition to an oral appliance.
 A patient can try actually wearing both at the same time.
 The oral appliance fits over the teeth and slightly encourages the jaw to move forward to open up the airway, and a patient wears a special CPAP mask that only fits over the nose versus the full facemask.
 These two methods work effectively hand in hand to deliver a more comfortable yet effective treatment with the oversite of professional care.

-if CPAP, OA therapy alone, or combination therapy are either ineffective or intolerable surgical intervention may be necessary.
+If CPAP, OA therapy alone, or combination therapy are either ineffective or intolerable surgical intervention may be necessary.
 Surgery is typically only necessary if there is some type of physical blockage in the airway (such as excessively large tonsils or adenoids).

 Why Some Patients Prefer Oral Appliances over CPAP for OSA Treatment